About Piping Plovers

 Chick eating a marine worm

-Piping Plovers nest on beaches, the same area of the beach that people enjoy.
+Piping Plovers nest on beaches, the same area of the beach that people enjoy, too.
 Their nests, eggs, and chicks are so well-camouflaged that it is easy for people and pets to step on them before they are even aware of their presence.

 Shoreline development, off road vehicles, free roaming cats and dogs, crows, and seagulls have contributed to the decline of the Piping Plover.
 Currently, there are only about 8,000 individuals.
 Critical Piping Plover breeding habitats are protected to help the birds successfully nest and rear chicks to fledge.